 You were an early adopter of recycled plastic use.
 You saw the competitive advantage?

 Yes, I started introducing ocean recycled plastic in early 2018.
 Back then, ocean plastic didn’t have the buzz about it does now.
 I saw it as a distinct competitive edge over our competition.
 Not only were our clients getting premium custom-made caps, that they could order in low volume – they also had an extra USP in the sustainable message.
-This edge I think was proven by some of the great, global brands we now work with.

 How does the production process work?
 What’s the technology?

 The fabrics we use are made in the same way as ordinary fabrics; except we use recycled sources.
 Working with credible cleanup initiatives, that interlink with recycling centres, that follow to yarn mills and then fabric mills, provides a liner system that’s traceable and adaptive to creating new options for fabric blends.
 However, a great deal of quality control is required, so we work with the factories on the creation of fabric blends, that ultimately have to work for the products we produce.
 The cap was a classic example.
 Traditionally, caps are made from 100% cotton, the fabric we use is 65% recycled ocean 35% organic cotton.
 The amount of cotton in the weave gave it just the right feel, but the 65% recycled polyester gave the fabric a huge sustainability injection, without impacting quality.
 It’s a win-win for consumers and the environment.

 Where do you source your plastic and materials?